fhemberger/nomad-demo/README.md

 - Separate the control plane from the worker pool running the applications, so faulty or malicious workloads have less impact on the overall system integrity and stability.
 Three nodes running a Consul and Nomad server are required to run in high availability (HA) mode.
 This allows Consul to reach a quorum, even in one node should go down.
 Each worker node however should run a Consul and Nomad Client, with the Nomad client talking to the Consul client and the Consul client talking to the Consul server.

-- Access Control Lists (ACLs) are indispensable to secure UI, API, CLI, service and agent communications on both [Consul](https://www.consul.io/docs/acl/index.html) and [Nomad](https://learn.hashicorp.com/nomad/acls/fundamentals).
+- Access Control Lists (ACLs) are indispensable to secure UI, API, CLI, service and agent communications on [Consul](https://www.consul.io/docs/acl/index.html), [Nomad](https://learn.hashicorp.com/nomad/acls/fundamentals) and [Vault](https://www.vaultproject.io/docs/concepts/policies).

 - Apply thorough network security measures (firewall, isolation, etc.) both from the outside and in between the machines.